top of page

 TsinDC.jpeg

-A large-scale photograph of DENDROFEMONOLOGY was featured at the de Young museum de Young Open Sept 2023 to Jan 2024.
-Highlights at the bottom of the page.
+A large-scale framed photograph of Dendrofemonology was featured at the de Young Museum de Young Open Exhibition Sept 2023 to Jan 2024.

 • 50,000 BCE Goddesses are worshiped.